git-cola/git-cola/share/doc/git-cola/relnotes.rst

 Usability, bells and whistles
 -----------------------------
+* The "Apply Patch" `git cola am` dialog now includes a diff viewer to display the contents of the selected patch.

 * The "Alt+D" diffstat hotkey now selects the staged/modified/etc.
   header in the Status widget, which shows the totality of everything that will be committed.